Abstract 3D Perception for Spatial Intelligence in Vision-Language Models: Related Work

-\textbf{3D Representations and Spatial Reasoning.} A broad line of research has explored 3D scene representations—ranging from mesh-based~\cite{kar2017learning,wu2020pqnet}, voxel-based~\cite{choy20163d,shi2019pvrcnn}, and point-cloud models~\cite{qi2017pointnet,qi2017pointnetplusplus} to neural implicit representations such as NeRF~\cite{mildenhall2020nerf} and its many variants~\cite{barron2021mipnerf,martin2021nerfies,zhou2023dynpoint}.
+\textbf{3D Representations and Spatial Reasoning.} A broad line of research has explored 3D scene representations, ranging from mesh-based~\cite{wu2020pqnet}, voxel-based~\cite{choy20163d,shi2020pvrcnn}, and point-cloud models~\cite{qi2017pointnet,wang2025vggt,zhou2025page4ddisentangledposegeometry} to neural implicit representations such as NeRF~\cite{mildenhall2021nerf} and its many variants~\cite{barron2021mipnerf,park2021nerfies,zhou2023dynpoint}.
 These methods capture detailed geometry and appearance but typically rely on dense multi-view supervision and precise camera poses, which are often impractical for real-world agents.
-Another line of work models 3D scenes at a higher level of abstraction, representing them as graphs of objects and relations~\cite{johnson2018image,huang2020unsupervised,wu2025universalscenegraph} or as cognitive maps~\cite{yang2024thinking,yin2025spatial} that encode spatial layouts for reasoning.
+Another line of work models 3D scenes at a higher level of abstraction, representing them as graphs of objects and relations~\cite{armeni20193d,wu2025universalscenegraph} or as cognitive maps~\cite{yang2024thinking,yin2025spatial} that encode spatial layouts for reasoning.
+APC~\cite{lee2025perspectiveawarereasoningvisionlanguagemodels} employs abstract perspective change to enable perspective-aware reasoning for VLMs.
 Recently, VAGEN~\cite{wang2025vagen} introduced Chain-of-Thought prompting into VLMs to enhance spatial intelligence, while world models~\cite{zhou2025svc,yang2024hunyuan3d} and MindJourney~\cite{yang2025mindjourney} integrate 3D or video priors into generative and multimodal frameworks for richer scene understanding.
 However, these approaches remain limited to 1D or 2D representations and thus cannot fully represent the 3D world.
-In contrast, our proposed \textit{3D Sandbox} representation introduces abstract 3D bounding boxes via a lightweight 2D-to-3D proxy unprojection, enabling VLMs to reason over disentangled spatial and physical cues while avoiding low-level visual distractions and heavy 3D reconstruction.
+In contrast, our proposed \textit{3D Sandbox} representation introduces abstract 3D bounding boxes via a lightweight 2D-to-3D proxy unprojection, enabling VLMs to reason over disentangled spatial cues while avoiding low-level visual distractions and heavy 3D point cloud perception.